 MC 140 Medical Terminology (3)

-Day: F,S Ngt: F,W
+Day: F, S

+Ngt: F, W

-Prerequisites: IT 100 concurrently.
-Required for all Medical Careers majors their first semester in the program.
+Prerequisites: Required for all Medical Careers majors their first semester of classes.

 Must receive a B- or better.
-This is a prerequisite course and must be completed with the appropriate grade in order to take most other courses in this department.
-A repeat of course will only be allowed once.
+This is a prerequisite course and must be

+completed with the appropriate grade in order to take most other courses in this department.
+A repeat of course will be allowed only once.

 Studies the pronunciation, spelling, definition and correct use of medical terms.
 Emphasizes mastery of prefixes, suffixes, word roots, combining forms and plural forms.
 Use of a medical dictionary and other medical reference material is practiced.

 MC 170 Introduction to Pharmacology (2)

+Day: F, W

+Ngt: W

-Day: F, W Ngt: W Prerequisites: MC 140
+Prerequisites: MC 140

-Studies the interactive properties of medicine on the human body as it applies to health care professionals.
-Also reviews basic math concepts in medication dispensement.
+Studies the interactive properties of medicine on the human body as it applies to health

+care professionals.
+Also reviews basic math concepts in medication dispensing.